romainthomas/tencent_packer/README.rst

 Tencent Packer Reader
 =====================

-This small utility can be used to read custom structures of ``libshell`` native library.
+This small utility can be used to read custom structures in overlay data of ``libshell{x,a}.so`` library.

 **IT DOES'T CONTAINS LOGIC TO UNPACK ORIGINAL DEX FILE**